top of page

 hand holding cash and change icon = manned booth, pay with cash

-Keep your ticket in a safe place.
-Since the toll charges are by distance, a lost ticket means you'll have to pay the maximum amount, based on the distance from the start of the toll road to where you are exiting.
+Keep your ticket in a safe place nearby.
+Since the toll charges are by distance, a lost ticket means you'll have to pay the maximum amount, based on the distance from the very start of the toll road to where you are exiting.

 Italian Speed Limits

 Pay attention to the road signs.
-At times, the Citroen’s TomTom navigation would show the speed limit as 80 kph (~50 mph) while, at the same time, Google showed 130 kph (80 mph).
+At times, our rental Citroen’s TomTom navigation would show the speed limit as 80 kph (~50 mph) while, at the same time, Google showed 130 kph (80 mph).
 So, just like at home, pay attention to the posted signs.
 Also as a heads-up, the speed limit sometimes changes suddenly and without any obvious reason why.
 On the highway, it could suddenly drop from 80 kph to 50 kph.
-I have to officially tell you to abide by the posted speed limits but, at the very least, it’s not a bad idea to stick to the right lane on the highway and let the fastest drivers pass you, as another way to avoid traffic fines in Italy.
+The best approach is generally to drive with the flow of traffic, and only use the left lane on the highway for passing.

 a 50 kph speed limit sign in Italy